-Speaking to Auto Express, Jaguar Land Rover’s sales and marketing director, Phil Popham said: “ I honestly don’t know which direction we’ll take, but it’s not a dissimilar situation to what we were in with Range Rover, where we created a couple and then a family.
-We had Range Rover and Range Rover Sport, and then went on to create a compact luxury car, the Evoque.
+Speaking to Auto Express, Jaguar Land Rover’s sales and marketing director, Phil Popham discussed the new direction for the Discovery brand: “ I honestly don’t know which direction we’ll take, but it’s not a dissimilar situation to what we were in with Range Rover, where we created a couple and then a family.
+We had Range Rover and Range Rover Sport, and then went on to create a compact luxury car, the Evoque.”

 “With the Discovery range, beyond the Sport and the Discovery, what we do know is anything we create has to be the most versatile car in the segment in which it competes.
 Is there an option for a bigger car or a smaller car?
-Possibly, we don’t know yet.”
+Possibly, we don’t know yet,” Popham said.

 Popham also revealed that as the range continues to grow, Jaguars and Land Rovers could eventually be built abroad and imported to the UK.
 “We have our plants working 24 hours a day, five days a week plus overtime at weekends right now.
 We’re going to carry on investing in capacity where it’s needed.
 As we expand I would say that it’s likely at some point that we will import cars into the UK.
 We’re always going to be a British company with Britain in our heart, though.”